Bjerring/Bjerring.github.io/about.markdown

 Date | Experience
 ------------ | -------------
 2018 - Present | Quantitative Analysist and Portfolio Manager, P+ Pension for Academics
- | Manager selection, implementation and management of L/S systematic equity strategy, digitalization of front office tasks
+ | Manager selection, research, development and management of L/S systematic equity strategy, development of tools to support the portfolio management process
 2016 - 2018 | Portfolio Manager and Co-founder, ANNOX Alternative Investment fund (Lux SICAV-RAIF)
  | Research, development and management of alternative risk premium strategies within equity, fixed-income, and FX.
 In addition, establish trading infrstructure for systematic trading.
 2013 | Research Assistant in Energy markets, Technical University of Denmark